-The film, destroyer staring Nicole Kidman is high on my list this holiday season.
-I’m very interested in ways the director Karyn Kusama explores the many dimensions of Women’s Rage, a subject that has finally bubbled to the surface and an area left fallow or put in the too hard basket by film makers for too long.
+The film, destroyer staring Nicole Kidman is high on my list and it has just opened at Dendy, Newtown.
+I'm very interested in ways the director Karyn Kusama explores the many dimensions of Women's Rage, a subject that has finally bubbled to the surface and an area left fallow or put in the too hard basket by film makers for too long.

 This is an excellent article in the New York Times....by Christine Smallwood : Image by Dru Donovan